stevenaruu/Coblosin/README.md

 ```

 ## Functionalities
 The canister is designed with a multi-role system to facilitate various operations.
-Below are the roles defined within the system and the functionalities assigned to each.
+Below are the functionalities.
 - **registerUser**: Used for account registration.
 - **loginUser**: Used to log into the account.
 - **getAllCandidate**: Allow users to see all candidates.